 “Joe, look!”
 Chris Saunders said, as he nervously drew his handgun for the first time in nearly two years.
-He was an avid collector of rifle accessories but never really did a whole lot of shooting in his spare time.

 “Whoa,” replied his friend, Joe Hancock.
 It was the last thing they expected as they tried to catch a few trout or an early-running summer Chinook salmon.

 It was late morning, warm, and would soon get hot as they fished along the shore of the snowmelt-swollen Sandy River.
 The river was still flowing fast, but in two weeks, by mid-July, the river level would drop and, as the summer Chinook became more numerous, they would become easier to catch.

 The two men had been up since early morning working on Joe’s family vegetable garden, getting their hands dirty in the early cool air.
 Summertime meant long hours of hard work but they didn’t complain.
 Everyone in town pulled their weight working on farms, fishing or hunting with bows to make sure they had enough food to feed everyone.

 Prior to the sudden economic collapse, Joe’s family farm grew blueberries, selling them to local markets and overseas wholesale buyers.
 For years, as a hobby, Joe’s mother, Mary Kay, tended a small vegetable garden alongside her family’s well-maintained early-twentieth-century Sears Craftsman farmhouse.